masumistadler/masumistadler/README.md

 ## Contact

 I'm happy to receive any message via mail ![m.stadler.jp.at@gmail.com](m.stadler.jp.at@gmail.com).
-You can contact me in Enlgish, German or Japanese (hopefully French soon).
+You can contact me in English, German or Japanese (hopefully French soon).
 But regarding anything sciency, I feel more at ease in English.